activitree/Meteor-PWA-Explained/3_Service_workers.md

  */
 self.addEventListener('fetch', event => {
   self.clients.claim()

+  // Early check with a network only strategy for the availability of a file that when missed triggers the display of an offline page. if (/a.txt/.test(event.request.url)) {
+    // console.info('%cROUTING IS INVOLVED', { color: 'red' })
+    event.respondWith(
+     fetch(event.request.clone())
+      // .then(response => response)
+      .catch(error => {
+         console.log('Failed to route, probably disconnected: ', error) return returnOffline()
+       })
+    )
+  }

   // Bundle files JS and CSS management.
-If new names are detected while calling the bundle files from the cache, the olds files are deleted and the new ones cached. if (isBundleFile(event.request.url)) {
+If new names are detected while calling the bundle files from the cache, the old files are deleted and the new ones cached. if (isBundleFile(event.request.url)) {
     if (debug) { console.log('My event request url for bundle file: ', event.request.url) }
     cacheFirstStrategyCaching(true, event)